 - Tightness in your throat

 - The urge to leave your surroundings

 - Rapid heart beat

 - Chest pain

 - Hot flashes

-If you are suffering from high anxiety or panic attacks there is treatment!
+If you are suffering from high anxiety or panic attacks, therapy can help !
 One of the most difficult aspects of high anxiety and panic attacks is the fear that you will never be able to get better.
-So, you get into a spiral of worrying that you’ll never stop worrying!
+So, you get into a spiral of worrying that you'll never stop worrying!
 It seems like a never ending merry-go-round.
-But now it’s time to get off.
+But now it's time to get off.

-You may have already had treatment for anxiety or Panic disorder.
-You may have been taught breathing techniques, meditation, or journaling – all of which are great techniques!
-The problem is those techniques only “neutralize” your anxiety – merely just slows it down.
-Those techniques don’t actually fix the problem or reduce your symptoms.
-To make matters worse, many therapists and outpatient centers view anxiety as “run of the mill” or basic.
+You may have already had therapy for anxiety or panic attacks.
+You may have been taught breathing techniques, meditation, or journaling - all of which are great techniques!
+The problem is those techniques only "neutralize" your anxiety - merely just slows it down.
+Those techniques don't actually fix the problem or reduce your symptoms.
+To make matters worse, many therapists and outpatient centers view anxiety as "run-of-the-mill" or basic.
 But your high anxiety is not basic or ordinary!
 In many cases, it has made your life unbearable.

 Exposure and Response Prevention (ERP)

-If you are suffering from anxiety or panic attacks (Panic Disorder), then contact us today so that one our specialists can help you!
+If you are suffering from anxiety or panic attacks (Panic disorder), then contact us today so that one our therapists can help you!